-(3-0-3) Velasco
+(3-0-3) Velasco Explores federal and

 Explores federal and state law governing business combinations.
 The main areas of study include the legal requirements and mechanics of business combinations and the fiduciary duties of management in connection with friendly and hostile transactions.